Notice of Privacy Practices

 Although your health care record is the physical property of Gundersen Health System, the information belongs to you.
 You have the following rights regarding the health information we maintain about you:

 To inspect or receive a copy of the health information that may be used to make decisions about you, please contact Medical Records in the Health Information Management Department, 1900 South Avenue, AVS-001, La Crosse, Wisconsin 54601, (608) 775-3199.
-Please note that a request to inspect your health care record means that you may examine them at a convenient time, upon making an appointment with Release of Information.
-If you request a copy of your health information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
+Please note that a request to inspect your health care record means that you may examine them at a convenient time, upon making an appointment with Medical Records.

 We may deny your request to inspect and receive a copy in certain, very limited, circumstances.
 If you are denied access to your health information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by Gundersen Health System will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.